th2-net/th2-docs/content/common/modules/conn.md

 weight: 5
 ---

-**th2-conn** (where "conn" stands for "connect") component is responsible for the communication with a target system.
+**conn** ("conn" stands for "connect") component is responsible for the communication with a target system.
 This component implements the logic of the interaction protocol, receiving and sending messages from and to the system, respectively.

 <!--more-->